google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - new clip property 'stopLiveOnPause'
 - #415 regression issue with #395, stop the buffering animation correctly.
 - #414 problem appears again for very short clips with invalid seek times, make it step back 1 second from the invalid seek time to seek the buffer correctly.
+- #416 enable seekableOnBegin to enable the scrubbar correctly when autobuffering.

 3.2.7
 -----